jdspugh/jdspugh.github.io/_posts/2023-03-03-smart-contract-checker.md

     }
 ```

-The second `CALL` opcode is located in the Swarm Source metadata at the end of the bytecode.
+The second `CALL` opcode is located in the Swarm Source metadata that has been appended at the end of the bytecode (see the `f1` value in bold).
 This opcode will not be called because it is metadata rather than code:

 bzzr://e1386410ff82a380822a5c5fb950ec31ad42ac34**f1**e670c4d9b8c7329878472b